Skip to Content

 The amount of money you should bring to Cuba depends upon your budget, the length of your trip, and what kind of activities you have planned.

 Cuba is largely a cash-only country.
-Therefore, because you may encounter difficulties withdrawing money once in Cuba, you should bring enough cash to cover all of your spendings, including food, transport and accommodation.
+Therefore, because you may encounter difficulties withdrawing money once in Cuba, you should bring enough cash to cover all of your spending, including food, transport and accommodation.

 The biggest chunk of your cash is likely to go on accommodation, transport, and eating out.
 It’s difficult to save money by cooking in Cuba because the majority of the grocery stores in Cuba sell limited items such as water, alcohol, tinned tomatoes, beans, and other canned foods.